 - Celiac disease

-- Inflammatory bowel diseases (Crohn's disease and ulcerative colitis)
+- Inflammatory bowel diseases (Crohn disease and ulcerative colitis)

 - Irritable bowel syndrome (IBS)